10xEngineer/website/blog/_posts/2012-11-16-introducing-labs.markdown

 Unfortunately there are countless obstacles that waste our time.
 Time lost figuring out what went wrong with workstation, waiting for new development environment setup, waiting for new server provisioning, waiting for builds, waiting for a new guy to get started, waiting for ...

 That's a lot of time wasted.
 Lots of pointless frustration.
 Let's change that!
-We are 10xEngineer and our goal is to help you to be better as developer.
+We are 10xEngineer and our goal is to help you to become better software engineer.

 Today we are proud to introduce **Labs** - our platform for better development lifecycle, which is simple to start with and grows together with your requirements.
 With Labs you no longer have to endure complex setup of local development environment just to get started with new technology.
 Simply launch a new **Lab Machine** and get started in seconds.
 All it takes is